farin/JCloisterZone/future.md

 ## Done in current dev

 * Russian Promos "expansion"
-* dark theme (there is definitielly place for many improvements)
+* dark theme (there is definitely place for many improvements, especially in create game view)
 * fixed: Impossible to undo Goldmine tile placement
 * fixed The Corn Circles II tile definitions - cities was linked to farm (this bug can cause less points on farm in some cases)
 * fixed BB.CFR.b tile definition - another missing city-farm link